ReefAlturki/RegressionProject/Project-Proposal.md

 * [Cars.com](https://www.cars.com/): Website for shopping and selling used cars.
 There is a list of features for each car.

+* [Cargurus.com](https://www.cargurus.com/) : Website for buying and selling new and used cars.

 * [Craigslist Cars-trucks Dataset](https://www.kaggle.com/austinreese/craigslist-carstrucks-data) : a dataset from Craigslist.
 It contains all relevant information on used car sales including price, condition, manufacturer, and other 23 columns.